Fine-Tuning LLM with DPO (Direct Preference Optimization)

 from peft import LoraConfig

-# Create reference model (frozen copy of SFT-trained model)
+# Create reference model (frozen copy of SFT model)

 dpo_config = DPOConfig(